rysk-finance/dynamic-hedging/packages/contracts/technical-docs/ACCESS_CONTROL.md

 - OptionRegistry wCollatLiquidatedVault: GOVERNOR, KEEPER
 - OptionRegistry registerLiquidatedVault: GOVERNOR, KEEPER

-## PortfolioValuesFeed
+## AlphaPortfolioValuesFeed
 ### (GOVERNOR)

-- PortfolioValuesFeed setters: GOVERNOR
+- AlphaPortfolioValuesFeed setters: GOVERNOR
     - liquidityPool [liquidityPool contract authorised to interact with options capabilitites]: GOVERNOR
+    - protocol [protocol contract]: GOVERNOR
-    - stringedAddresses [address to string asset mappings]: GOVERNOR
+    - rfr [riskFreeRate]: GOVERNOR
-    - maxTimeDeviationThreshold [time window after which a portfolio feed update gets stale]: GOVERNOR
-    - maxPriceDeviationThreshold [price window after which a portfolio feed update gets stale]: GOVERNOR
-- PortfolioValuesFeed withdrawLink: GOVERNOR
+    - keeper [keepers can interact with maintenance tasks]: GOVERNOR
+    - handler [handlers are contracts that can update the options storage]: GOVERNOR
+- AlphaPortfolioValuesFeed updateStores [update the options book of the contract]: HANDLER
+- AlphaPortfolioValuesFeed syncLooper [cleans the array used for storing options of expired options]: KEEPER
+- AlphaPortfolioValuesFeed cleanLooperManually [manually clean the for loop of a specific series]: KEEPER
+- AlphaPortfolioValuesFeed accountLiquidatedSeries [account for a liquidated series in the portfolio]: KEEPER
+- AlphaPortfolioValuesFeed migrate [migrate the options storage to a new PortfolioValuesFeed]: GOVERNOR

 ## PriceFeed
 ### (GOVERNOR)

 - PriceFeed setters: GOVERNOR
     - priceFeeds [chainlink price feeds that the pricefeed can offer]: GOVERNOR
+    - sequencerUptimeFeedAddress [address used for tracking the uptime of the arbitrum sequencer]: GOVERNOR

 ## VolatilityFeed
 ### (GOVERNOR)

-- VolatilityFeed setters: GOVERNOR
+- VolatilityFeed setters: GOVERNOR, MANAGER, KEEPER
-    - volatilitySkew [the volatility skew used for puts and calls]: GOVERNOR, MANAGER, KEEPER
+    - sabrParameters [parameters used for the sabr volatility curve]: KEEPER, MANAGER, GOVERNOR
+    - interestRate [used to compute the forward price for volatility]: GOVERNOR
+    - keeper [able to update sabr parameters]: GOVERNOR

 ## Protocol
 ### (GOVERNOR)